 - access bank accounts.

-Government investigations may be triggered by routine inspections, whistle-blowing reports, accusations, complaints, self-disclosure, transfers of cases among authorities, or even media exposure related to certain misconducts.
-Once a government investigation has commenced, the responsible authorities will assert the discretion over the investigation methods depending on the nature of the alleged misconduct and the available resources for investigation.
+Government investigations may be triggered by routine inspections, whistle-blowing reports, accusations, complaints, self-disclosure, transfers of cases between authorities or even media exposure related to certain types of misconduct.
+Once a government investigation has commenced, the responsible authorities will exercise their discretion as to the investigation methods, depending on the nature of the alleged misconduct and the resources available for investigation.

 Among the enumerated investigation methods, dawn raids are adopted quite frequently by government authorities.
 A dawn raid may be carried out if the authorities believe that prior notice or warning could possibly lead to the destruction or falsification of evidence.
 During a government dawn raid, the officers will show up without prior notice, usually in the morning at the start of the working day at the pre-determined sites.
 Several sites can be targeted simultaneously within or across provinces and a dawn raid can last for several days.
 Government authorities may have already collected evidence through peripheral investigations before initiating a dawn raid or sometimes a dawn raid could be triggered under exigent circumstances.

-The time frames for government investigations are usually set in the respective laws and regulations, varying among the authorities.
+The time frames for government investigations are usually set in the respective laws and regulations of the different authorities.
 Companies under investigation are obliged to cooperate with the authorities and it is crucial to timely evaluate the potential legal implications and conduct necessary interactions with the authorities to contain the legal risk exposures and to achieve a favourable result.

-Article 110 of the Criminal Procedure Law imposes a general obligation on individuals and entities to report any suspected crimes or criminal activity, but from a literal interpretation, the requirement is construed from the general public perspective to report criminal activities of others, instead of self-reporting, and no legal consequences are clearly stipulated for failing to self-report.
-Article 67 of the Criminal Law to some extent encourages self-reporting of criminal activity by stipulating mitigation or even exemption from the criminal penalties under voluntary confession circumstances.
+Article 110 of the Criminal Procedure Law imposes a general obligation on individuals and entities to report any suspected crimes or criminal activity, but on literal interpretation and from a general public perspective, the requirement is construed to mean reporting the criminal activities of others, rather than self-reporting, and no legal consequences are clearly stipulated for failing to self-report.
+Article 67 of the Criminal Law to some extent encourages self-reporting of criminal activity by stipulating mitigation or even exemption from the criminal penalties under circumstances of voluntary confession.
 Similar principles could also be reflected in some other provisions prescribed in the Criminal Law.
 For example, Article 164 of the Criminal Law provides that 'any briber who confesses the bribery voluntarily prior to prosecution may be given a mitigated punishment or be exempted from punishment'.
 Article 28 of the Counter-Espionage Law provides that:

 From the administrative law perspective, self-reporting obligations are scattered in various laws and regulations, mostly related to violations that might have impact on social security and public welfare, such as food and drug safety, environmental protection and cybersecurity.
 For example, Article 47 of the Food Safety Law requires food manufacturers or business operators to cease food manufacturing or food business operations, and report to the food safety supervision and administration departments in the event of a food safety incident with potential risks.
 For other administrative violations, self-reporting is now appearing more often as a prerequisite in certain leniency programmes for companies to receive self-disclosure or cooperation credit.
 A typical situation is a horizontal monopoly agreement case, where business operators could choose to self-disclose the violation and provide important evidence in exchange for lenient treatment.